waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 downloaded to: "/var/lib/overpass/getdiff/diff/" directory.
 A mirror of the path from Geofabrik will be created under this directory which gives the full path to be: "/var/lib/overpass/getdiff/diff/000/003/" with the last 2 directory entries created by getdiff depending on the sequence number.

+My "op_initial_db.sh" script after successful database initialization, outputs the information from your region OSM data file as mentioned in the "Initial Overpass Database:" section above.
+If you used "nohup" to initial your database, find that output in the bottom of your "nohup.out" file.

+Another related note; this "op_initial_db.sh" writes the sequence number to "replicate_id" file in your database directory.
+This file enables you to use the developer database update mechanism - if you wish.

+One of the files available for all extracts from Geofabrik is the ".poly" file; planet Change File can be trimmed or cut to your region with "osmium" program using this ".poly" file.
+Applying this to "hourly" or "minutely" planet Change File, you can implement hourly or minutely updates to your limited area database.

 #### Apply Change Files: